abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 | Lua scripting | Yes | No |
 | Threading model | Single-threaded event loop | Multi-threaded |
 | **Choose when** | You need rich data types, persistence, pub/sub, or atomic operations | Pure simple cache and multi-core throughput is the only concern |

+#### Interview Questions and Answers

+**Q1: Redis is single-threaded for command execution - why is it still extremely fast?**
+A: Because it is an in-memory, event-loop-driven system - there is no disk I/O wait and no context-switch or locking overhead between threads for command execution, so a single core can process hundreds of thousands of simple operations per second.
+Redis 6+ also uses background threads for I/O and some cluster operations without breaking the single-threaded command execution guarantee (which keeps operations like `INCR` naturally atomic).

+**Q2: When would you pick Memcached over Redis?**
+A: When you need a pure, simple key-value string cache and want to take advantage of multi-core throughput out of the box, without needing persistence, rich data structures, replication, or pub/sub - Memcached's multi-threaded design can outperform Redis on raw simple GET/SET throughput on a single large multi-core box.

+**Q3: What is the practical difference between Ehcache and Hazelcast?**
+A: Ehcache is typically an embedded, single-JVM cache (zero network hop, extremely low latency) best suited when one application instance owns its own cache.
+Hazelcast is a distributed in-memory data grid designed to span multiple JVMs/nodes, sharing data and compute across a cluster - use it when several service instances need a consistent shared cache view.

+**Q4: Why might you choose Redis's Sorted Set data structure over implementing a leaderboard in SQL?**
+A: A Sorted Set gives O(log N) insert/update and O(log N + M) range queries (e.g. "top 10" or "rank of user X") natively in memory, without needing an `ORDER BY` query against a growing table on every request - this is dramatically faster and simpler than maintaining and querying a ranked SQL table for high-frequency leaderboard updates.

 ---